Carpenter insurance

 What Does Carpenter Insurance Cover?

 From custom cabinets to backyard decks, quality carpentry can transform a client’s home.
 But without the right insurance, one mishap could leave you footing the bill.
-Here’s how carpenter insurance can help protect against some of the most common risks you may face:
+Here’s how carpenter liability insurance can help protect against some of the most common risks you may face:

 Damage to someone else’s property